 Courses comprise of multiple 1 hour interactive, discussion workshop modules for which registrants will accrue 3 CET points for each hour completed.
 These can be delivered individually or combined at your practice, local optical committee or society, conference or workplace or you may wish to attend one of our upcoming open courses.

 Sessions promote group interaction via lead facilitators to promote best practice and enhance learning and we encourage questions throughout.
 Learning objectives are reviewed at the beginning and end of each course via feedback questionnaires and delegates are provided with a personalised reflective learning statement which is completed and retained to enable self-analysis when accepting CET points.

 An Introduction to Visual Impairment (Seeing Beyond the Eyes part 1)

 CET Number C-73827 Discussion Workshop: 3 Interactive CET Points

 Discusses the principle causes of sight loss in children, adults and older people and the associated functional symptoms in initial and advanced stages, accessibility challenges people with a visual impairment experience when visiting eye care practices and considers what reasonable adjustments should be made.

-Educates opticians as to what support and services are available for patients with low vision and how to refer them.
-A unique perspective is provided by a presenter who is a qualified Sight Loss Rehabilitation Assistant, Eye Clinic Liaison Officer (ECLO) and himself visually impaired.
+Educates eyecare professionals as to what support and services are available for patients with low vision and how to refer them.
+A unique perspective is provided by Daniel Williams who is a qualified Sight Loss Rehabilitation Assistant, Eye Clinic Liaison Officer (ECLO) and himself visually impaired through retinitis pigmentosa.

 Optometrist: Ocular Disease | Standards of Practice | Communication